-As long ago as 2013, we noticed that there was a significant change in police tactic when it came to how the Police were dealing with the questioning and interviewing of people that they suspected of being involved in criminal behaviour.
+Since 2013, a significant change had taken place regarding the methods concerning how the police deal with the questioning and interviewing of people they suspect of being involved in criminal behaviour.

-As the pressure on police resources continues, as budgets are cut, the Police are ever more increasingly using Voluntary Police Interviews as a way of dealing with suspects of criminal offences.
-We have recently been instructed in relation to some very serious cases, where the Police did not arrest the “suspect”, but instead our client was “invited” into the police station for a “chat”, the voluntary interview.
+As the pressure on police resources continues and budgets are cut, the police are increasingly using voluntary police Interviews as a way of dealing with suspects of criminal offences.